St George’s Bristol updated Covid-19 FAQs

 Cafe Bar and drinks

 We have a one-way queueing and payment system clearly marked.
 Please use card/contactless payments wherever possible if you need to pay for anything within the venue.
+Food and drink purchased at the bar will need to be consumed in the performance space.
+We also have the option to pre-order your refreshments via the booking process for easy collection on the night.

 We can’t wait to welcome you back!